top of page

 The guiding principles of regulatory compliance, risk assessment, self-help, and personal responsibility will apply for all participants.

-Read about reports of the race on Afloat.ie
+Read about the race on Afloat.ie

 bottom of page